navyasripenmetsa/PixiePlanner/README.md

 ***
 📊 **Dashboard Layout** – Main screen showing an overview of your tasks and progress.

-- 👋 Welcome message (e.g., “Welcome, Rahul”)
+- 👋 Welcome message (e.g., “Welcome, Alice”)
 - ✅ Task stats: Completed this week, Due today, Overdue, and Pending
 - 📈 Weekly progress bar
 - 📅 Upcoming tasks list with title, due date, and status